 - Leg muscles.
 Do runners really overlook their leg muscles?
 No, but we tend to assume the legs are already covered by a running routine.
 However, strength training can build those muscles more, adding power to each stride and helping to preserve a range of leg motion beyond the motion that is used to take each step during a run.
 Fortunately, many glute exercises, such as squats and lunges, will also work your leg muscles.

-Protect Yourself with Strength TrainingAs you train, follow Running Planet's eight rules of strength training, making sure to train with good form, balancing opposing muscle groups, and using a schedule that keeps your training regular but also allows for periods of rest and recovery.
+Protect Yourself with Strength TrainingAs you train, have good form, balancing opposing muscle groups, and using a schedule that keeps your training regular but also allows for periods of rest and recovery.
 If possible, get advice from a personal trainer so that you can customize your strength building regime, and the amount of weight you use, to your particular goals.
 Moreover, a personal trainer can explain how to use the machines in your local gym to add weight to your strength training regimen, which gives you a way to make your training even harder as your body gets used to working with its own weight (as it does when you do squats, Pilates, yoga, and the like).
 You can add weights without using machines, though, by holding dumbbells in your hands while you do certain exercises -- but get some advice from a trainer to be sure that your form and body mechanics are right on target.
 No need to injure yourself with the injury prevention plan!

 Protect yourself from injuries with strength training, and keep in mind that building muscle has another benefit as well -- as you increase the percentage of muscle in your body, you also increase the calories that you burn.
 It's a win-win situation -- just like running.
 Otherwise, you're likely to become what Tom Holland at Active.com calls an "accidental triathlete" -- someone who starts swimming and biking after being sidelined by a running injury.